getmimo/CourseEngineerChallenge/README.md

 # CourseEngineerChallenge

 Welcome to the Course Engineer Challenge.
 The purpose of this exercise is to give you an idea of what it's like to be a Course Engineer at Mimo.
-Also, it's a great way for us to see if you can dive into something new within a short timeframe and explain it in an easy-to-understand way.
+Also, it's a great way for us to see if you can dive into something new within a short timeframe (48 hours) and explain it in an easy-to-understand way.

+Fingers crossed!

 ## Step 1
 Get the Mimo app [getmimo.com/download](getmimo.com/download) for Android or iOS.
 Create an account and activate Mimo Premium with the coupon code we've sent you.
 Complete the JavaScript Basics course in the Become a Web Developer track.
 Seriously, complete it.
 Only continue to step 2 when you’ve completed the course.